info | Sidhe & Faery | Other types

 a business card) and record just a song or two on them.

-- Make some kind of frameable (i.e., two-dimensional) glamourbomb.
+- Make some kind of frameable (i.e., flat, or flat-ish) glamourbomb.
 Frame

 it using a frame that isn't brand new.
 Hang this up someplace you oughtn't

-to, but other people will assume at first glance that it is supposed to be
+to, but where other people will assume at first glance that it is supposed to be

 there (the lobby of your apartment building, in a motel room, a quiet part